-Many people stop thinking about national park trips come the end of autumn, likely presuming that they close for the season.
+Many people stop thinking about national park trips come the end of autumn, likely thinking that the parks close for the season.
 That’s not the case!
 In fact, there are some parks that are absolutely magical in winter and BEST explored during the months of December – March.
 In this blog post I am sharing the 12 best national parks to visit in winter… and some might surprise you!

 12 Best National Parks to Visit in Winter

-When you think of winter national parks you probably envision snowy peaks, foggy slopes, iced over waterfalls, and frozen streams.
-In this guide I have included numerous national parks that fit a typical winter vision.
+When you think of winter national parks you probably envision snowy peaks, foggy slopes, icy waterfalls, and frozen streams.
+In this guide, I have included numerous national parks that fit a typical winter vision.
 But I have also featured a bunch of national parks that are amazing for winter travel because of their mild temperatures and sunshine.

 If you’re new to my blog, you may not know that I visited all the US national parks in 2017.
 So these recommendations truly come from a genuine national parks lover and experienced explorer!

 Bryce Canyon is one of my favorite parks to visit in winter.
 The contrast between the surreal orange hoodoos and the fresh white snow is so beautiful.
 Not only that, but the summer crowds have dispersed and you’re likely going to have a much more peaceful experience.
 With that being said, it gets COLD up there during winter at 8000+ feet above sea level, so come prepared with somewhere safe to stay and loads of layers!

 Southern Utah, near Bryce Canyon City.
 Click here for Google Map directions.